LeanBark/flaskDBProject/README.md

  - ```source 'your_local_file_path';``` to fill the new database with the DDL's tables and data

+## 2. Create a .env file to store database access credentials ##

 This project was designed for locally hosting the database and UI instead of hosting on a remote server.
-Connection to either type of server will require adding a .env file that defines the user-specific values for authorized access to the database:
+However, connection to either type of server will require adding a .env file that defines the user-specific values for authorized access to the database:

-Example for .env format:
+Example for .env file format:

 ````
 "database_nameHOST" = your_hostname